lilatomic/llamazure/llamazure/azrest/readme.md

 ## TODO

+1. Batch API
-1. Odata parameters (x-ms-odata)
+2. Odata parameters (x-ms-odata) (I'd have to think through the common elements with llamazure.msgraph)
-2. Deserialise errors better
-3. Batch API

 ## Known Issues